 Francois' Langur Community-Based Conservation Program

 We support 15 local Tay, H’mong, and Dao ethnic minority villages in northern Tuyen Quang province to lead conservation management of the endangered Francois’ Langur in the high value forests of Lam Binh and Sinh Long.
 The program works with all villages in the landscape, and engages the community though Village Co-Management Committees, Village Self-Help Groups, Community Conservation Teams, and Village Forest Management Committees, all under an Umbrella Community Based Organisation.
-The aim is to establish a first community-based conservation area in Vietnam; the Francois Langur Species and Habitat Conservation Area.
+The aim is to establish a first community-based conservation area in Vietnam to protect the Francois Langur, its habitat and associated species.

 Community engagement is critical to conserve biodiversity in the Lam Bing/ Sinh Long forests.
 Historically, villages were not involved in conservation efforts, which led to a lack of awareness and the reduction of the langur population and destruction of its habitat.